Where are you from and what is your background?

 Where have you traveled?

-I have traveled to 104 countries and every continent apart from Antarctica.
+I have traveled to 105 countries and every continent apart from Antarctica.
 You can see the list of my first 100 countries here.
-Since then I have also been to Rwanda, Azerbaijan, St Lucia, and Nepal.
-There is also a map of every country I’ve visited and my blog posts about each one on the sidebar of the blog.
+Since then I have also been to Rwanda, Azerbaijan, St Lucia, Nepal, and Bahrain.
+I’ve created a World Travel Map of every country I’ve visited and my blog posts about each one.

 How often do you travel?